nZhangx/tlws/README.md

 our browser automatically sends a second request for an image file called `/favicon.ico`, which it will display as an icon in the address bar if it exists.

-> ### Character Encodings
->
-> Once upon a time, computers stored every character in a single byte.
-> That worked well if you only needed to handle the Latin alphabet
-> without accented characters,
-> but as soon as you wanted to spell Montréal properly
-> or use Greek or kanji or Klingon,
-> you couldn't fit everything into 8 bits.
-> The modern solution is called Unicode,
-> and there's no better description of it than [Joel Spolsky's][spolsky-unicode].
-> What this means in practice is that we have to convert strings
-> (which may use several bytes per character)
-> into plain old bytes
-> when we send text on the web.
-> We should also provide a header specifying the encoding that we're using,
-> which in this case is UTF-8:
-> we've left that as an exercise.

 [requests]: https://requests.readthedocs.io/
 [spolsky-unicode]: https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/